sharifa2708/sig_tracker/README.md

 _In house application for tracking SIG progress and feedback._

-The Project Name is 'sig_tracker'.
+The name of the project is 'sig_tracker' and 'about_sig’ is the name of app.

-'about_sig’ is an app that contains the home page housing info what sigs are and links to individual sig progress.
+This app contains the home page housing info what sigs are and links to individual sig progress.

 ## How to run?